SonarSource/sonar-.net-documentation/doc/appendix-2.md

 ## Supplying additional analysis settings

-The analysis process can be configured by passing additional analysis settings to the MSBuild SonarQube Runner.
+The analysis process can be configured by passing additional analysis settings to the *SonarQube Scanner for MSBuild*.
 Global settings can either be passed on the command line or in a settings file.
 Project-level settings can be set in the MSBuild project file.